rhevorn/shape/docs/TAGS.md

 err := shape.BindJSON(&request, data)
 ```

-The `json` tag and `encoding/json` decide how input becomes a Go value.
-The
+The input decoder and `json`, `form`, or `query` tags decide how input becomes
-`shape` tag only sees that decoded value.
+a Go value.
+The `shape` tag only sees that decoded value.
+Form/query field
+mapping and decoding rules are defined in [PARAMETERS.md](PARAMETERS.md).

 Schema keeps two plans.
 All tag transforms run first; then all tag rules run.
 Their relative position in one tag does not interleave the two phases: